-Town Planner's Recommendation 15 Madbury Road and 8 Mathes Terrace Wednesday, September 25, 2013
+Town Planner's Recommendation Wednesday, November 6, 2013

-- VII.
-15 Madbury Road and 8 Mathes Terrace.
-Design review for site plan application for redevelopment of two residential lots for a three-story mixed-use student housing development.
-Kostis Enterprises LLC and Theodore Finnegan, applicants; David Garvey, agent; Michael Sievert, MJS Engineering, engineer; Robin Wunderlich, designer.
+- X. Public Hearing (continued) 15 Madbury Road and 8 Mathes Terrace.
+Design review for site plan for redevelopment of two lots for a three-story mixed-use student housing development.
+Submitted by Kostis Enterprises LLC and Theodore Finnegan; David Garvey, agent; Michael Sievert, MJS Engineering, engineer; Robin Wunderlich, designer.
 Tax Map 2, Lots 12-5 and 12-6.
-Central Business Zoning District.
-Recommended action: Close public hearing and continue design review to specific date. - Like the other larger, more complex projects the Planning Board has been reviewing, I recommend that this remain at the design review stage until such time as it may be endorsed by the Planning Board.
+Central Business Zoning District. - I recommend that the design review be closed and the Planning Board provide guidance to the applicant.
+I believe that it would be very difficult to develop an approvable project without substantially reducing the size of the building (See issues below).